genshin-base/main-site/data/translated/builds/en.md

 **Regarding Artifact Sets**

 **[Emblem of Severed Fate (4)](#artifact:emblem-of-severed-fate)**<br>
-This set works best for Yae in multi-target scenarios where her Elemental Burst hits multiple enemies.
+This set works best for Yae in multi-target scenarios where her Elemental Burst hits multiple enemies and she is bursting every rotation.
 This set also provides more value if she's used WITHOUT Raiden (due to the higher ER requirements).

 **[+18% ATK set (2)](#artifact:18%-atk) / [Thundering Fury (2)](#artifact:thundering-fury) / [Emblem of Severed Fate (2)](#artifact:emblem-of-severed-fate)**<br>
 Using a combination of these artifact sets works best for Yae in **single-target scenarios.** These also **provide more value** if she's paired WITH Raiden (due to lower ER requirements).